 Kelly is a psychologist and licensed professional counselor who has spent her entire career treating eating disorders, founding the Chrysalis Center in 2003.
 She is a Certified Eating Disorders Specialist (CEDS) and is recognized as an approved supervisor for others in pursuit of their CEDS.
 She earned her BA in Psychology from Clemson University with a minor in Women’s Studies and her MA in Clinical Psychology from Appalachian State University.
 She is a published author and has spoken at professional conferences on topics pertaining to eating disorders and bariatrics at the international, regional, state, and local levels.

 Director of Professional Relations, Alexis Hunter

-Alexis has been with Chrysalis Center for seven years leading the administrative team serving in the roles of Office Manager and then Practice Manager.
+Alexis has been with Chrysalis Center since 2010 leading the administrative team serving in the roles of Office Manager and then Practice Manager.
 In her current position, she directs all Human Resources, Marketing, and Outreach efforts.
 As a member of the IOP leadership team, she is responsible for implementing HR management strategies that enable Chrysalis Center to recruit and maintain a high performing and dedicated workforce while branding our services to other healthcare providers and the general public.
 Alexis graduated from NC State University with a BA in Communication, concentrating in Public Relations.

 For More Information about our IOP program, please contact our Director of Professional Relations, Alexis Hunter at 910-790-9500 or email@example.com.